Deathloop walkthrough and ending guide

 4. Find my Updaam Flat

 Once you can get into the tunnels you'll be able to pick up some more gear.
 Namely a machete, a weapon Trinket and some grenades.
-YOu'll also get Colt's Slab, Reprise, which will resurrect you when you die twice.
+You'll also get Colt's Slab, Reprise, which will resurrect you when you die twice and resurrect.
 After that dying will reset the day.

-The main things to look out for here are the Spiker on your desk, which is basically a silenced pistol for ranged stealth kills, a safe you'll need to examine, a trinket and a minocom computer computer terminal.
-Save the Minicom till last as it's rigged to alert everyone you're there so you'll have to fight your way out once you've read it.
+The main things to look out for here are the Spiker on your desk, which is basically a silenced pistol for ranged stealth kills, a safe you'll need to examine, a trinket and a minicom computer terminal.
+Save the Minicom till last as it's rigged to alert everyone you're there, so you'll have to fight your way out once you've read it.

 5. Locate Loop Control

-It's best to just run past the guards if you can as you'll get nothing you can keep from fighting then.
+Once you've read the minicom it's best to just run past the guards and escape if you can, as you'll get nothing you can keep from fighting them.
 Head back to the tunnels and you'll be able to go to the Complex and look for the Loop Control Center.

 6. Find the Off Switch